-After students finish their lessons in school it is important that they continue to be supported, particularly in terms of their next steps beyond Year 11.
+After students finish their lessons in school it is important that they continue to be supported, particularly in terms of their next steps beyond Year 13.
 We have organised a range of provision to take place during the first few weeks of Term 6.
-This will include Taster Sessions for students aiming to join our Sixth Form next year, College Sessions for students aiming to secure a place on this pathway and some additional sessions that provide more general guidance and support.
 More information will be sent out shortly by Ms Mummery, Director of Sixth Form.